-Anticoagulant plants can very be appropriate in phytotherapy to treat or prevent the onset of anomalies due to poor blood supply as a result of excessive platelet aggregation.
-For example, the use of these plants may be appropriate to remedy conditions in which blood flow should be more fluid as heart attacks, angina pectoris, arteriosclerosis, etc.
+Anticoagulant plants can very be appropriate in phytotherapy to treat or prevent the onset of anomalies, such as thrombi or blood clots, due to poor blood supply as a result of excessive platelet aggregation.

 Other times it may be counterproductive to use some of these plants in people who are prone to ailments caused by a lack of clotting and nose bleeding, hematomas, etc. Within this group are some plants such as willow thinners, garlic, onions, thyme, rosemary, ginseng and licorice.